npvarma/NN_model/README.md

 # NN_model

 A simple Neural Network model implemented in Python to learn and apply the theory.
 Includes regularization methods and mini-batch gradient descent suited for binary classifcation problems.
-Batch normalization and multi-nomial classifications are not implemented yet.
+Batch normalization, ADAM optimization and multi-nomial classifications are not implemented yet.
+Intended use is for learning the basics of Machine Learning rather than production runs where existing libraries are (obviously) more efficient.

 Dependencies:
 numpy, scipy (light), matplotlib